 Archaeologists excavating the trough of a fulacht fiadh uncovered at Newrath.

-Archaeologists excavating the slot trench of one of the buildings uncovered at the multi-period site of Adamstown.
+Archaeologists excavating the slot trench of one of the buildings uncovered at the multi-period site of Adamstrown early medieval Vertical watermill, Killoteran, County Waterford The earliest vertical watermill in Ireland was discovered in Dooneen Marsh in Killoteran.